 - Answers that speak negatively about your previous employer

-- Answers that speak negatively about the job function
+- Any answers that speak negatively about the job function

 - Answers that speak negatively about tasks that you had to perform

-- Answers that seem as though they are about you having a person gain versus the company
+- Or any answers that seem as though they are about you having a person gain versus the company

 Structuring Your Answer For Success

-The best way to structure your answers is to consider putting a strength, a weakness and then another strength into the structure of your answer.
-In this way you can ensure that you aren’t being led on by the negative questioning that the interviewer is asking you for.
+The best way to structure your answers is to consider putting a strength and weakness together.
+And then yet another strength into the structure of your answer.
+In this way, you can ensure that the negative questioning isn’t leading you on what the interviewer is asking you for.
 Meaning, you aren’t using this as an opportunity to speak negatively about your previous employer.
 But you are still able to answer constructively.

 Ending on a positive note will go a long way when you answer a question like this.
 You can also structure your answer to end on a positive note about yourself, too.

-Something like, “I wasn’t being challenged enough and I love to solve problems.”
-An answer like that will show that you are willing to “dig your heels in” and get your hands dirty with the work that’s required to make a betterment of the company.
+Something like, “I wasn’t getting challenged enough, and I love to solve problems.”
+An answer like that will show that you are willing to “dig your heels in.”
+And get your hands dirty with the work required to better the company's betterment.
 Ending on a positive note regarding your own personal skills or desires is absolutely okay as well.

 What You Want The Interviewer To Think

 The first thing you want the interviewer to think is that you are professional.
-In order to come across professional, you want to avoid any negative commentary about the last position or job as much as possible.
+To come across as professional, you want to avoid any negative commentary about the last position or job as much as possible.
 Be constructive.
-When you do that, you’ll be perceived as a leader.
+When you do that, you’ll get perceived as a leader.

-The second thing you want the interviewer to think is that your issues with your last job are a perfect fit for the job you are apply for.
-Meaning, be sure you aren’t saying that you are a problem solver when you are applying for a customer support role.
-Saying you are a “people person” would be more applicable for that type of a position.
+The second thing you want the interviewer to think.
+Are those issues from your last job are a perfect fit for the job you are applying for.
+Meaning, be sure you aren’t saying that you are a problem solver when applying for a customer support role.
+Saying you are a “people person” would be more applicable for that type of position.
 Keep that in mind when you are targeting the ideal response you want to receive from your interviewer.

 What If They Ask What You Like Most

-If the interviewer asks you what you like the most about your last job, be sure to recognize that this is a different interview question.
-It is often confused that these two questions are the same.
+And if the interviewer asks you what you like the most about your last job.
+Then be sure to recognize that this is a different interview question.
+It's often confused that these two questions are the same.
 That is what causes poor performance of the interview answers.
 In order to answer this question, it is recommended that you read our guide here.

 5 Best Example Answers To “What Did You Like Least About Your Last Job?”

 I stayed with my last employer for [X years].
-I was very appreciative of what we were able to solve as a team and the progress we were able to make.
+I was very appreciative of what we were able to solve as a team and the progress we could make.
 But I felt like the job was becoming a little too comfortable for me.
 And I want to break out of my comfort zone.

 We did some amazing things at [X company].
-Though, I felt we could have had more frequent team communication.
+And although I felt we could have had more frequent team communication.
 That’s something I’d love to ensure I pay close attention to going into my next role.

 It’s hard for me to find a negative about my last job.
 I’m appreciative of what opportunity I was given.
-But if I had to pick one thing it might be our sense of organization.
+But if I had to pick one thing, it might be our sense of organization.
 We used project management tools but maybe not enough.
-I’d like to consider simplifying the process as much as I can going into my next role.
+I want to consider simplifying the process as much as I can in my next role.

 Our team was extremely collaborative.
 I loved that about how we worked together at [X company].
-But sometimes that made us lose focus of the other team members we needed to include in order to operate more efficiently.
-I’d like to help make sure our teams are being as cross-functional as possible going into my next role.
+Sometimes, that made us lose focus of the other team members we needed to include to operate more efficiently.
+I want to help ensure our teams are being as cross-functional as possible going into my next role.

 Concerning a job search, you might receive numerous offers from your recruiters.
 Before you choose one, you need to assess all the conditions, for which it is vital that you know everything associated with the offered position..